base

 From ChatDocument (constructed from an LLM Response), get

-a list of ToolMessages corresponding to the tool_calls
+a list of ToolMessages corresponding to the tool_calls, if any.

 Source code in langroid/agent/base.py